In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Conclusion

 \section{Conclusion}

-We have newly developed a CW multiplier to generate high voltage and supply to the AXEL detector inside a gas chamber and installed it into a \SI{180}{\L} prototype detector.
+We have newly developed a CW multiplier to generate high voltage for the AXEL detector, and installed it into the \SI{180}{\L} prototype detector.

-By implementing it on an FPC, we reduced the size and suppressed outgassing, making it possible to install it in the narrow space of a high-pressure xenon gas chamber.
+To reduce its size the CW multiplier was made with surface-mount components on a flexible printed circuit board.
+The outgassing rate of the \SI{180}{\L} prototype detector using the CW multiplier was \SI{1.5e-4}{\Pa.\m^3/\s}, indicating that gas purification could be performed without problems.
 Surface discharge on the circuit was suppressed by applying additional insulating coating.

-We installed the CW multiplier with 40 stages in a \SI{180}{\L} prototype detector, applied \SI{34.3}{\kV} and conducted data acquisition for 77 days, achieving an energy resolution of \mbox{\SI{0.67+-0.08}{\%}} at \SI{2615}{\keV} and succeeded to reconstruct 3D tracks.
-The electrical noise from the CW multiplier superimposed on the ELCC waveform is within one ADC count, confirming that its impact on the energy resolution is sufficiently small.
-We have demonstrated continuous operation of the CW multiplier in the high-pressure xenon gas TPC without deteriorating the detector performance.
+The 40 stage CW multiplier was installed in the \SI{180}{\L} detector.
+Over 40 days of data taking with \SI{34.3}{\kV}, an energy resolution of \mbox{\SI{0.67+-0.08}{\%}} at \SI{2615}{\keV} was achieved and 3D tracks were reconstructed.
+The AC pickup from the CW multiplier superimposed on the ELCC waveform is within one ADC count, confirming that its impact on the energy resolution is sufficiently small.
+We have demonstrated 40 days of stable operation of the CW multiplier in the high-pressure xenon gas TPC.